-People tend to go about planning all wrong.
+It's too often that we go about planning all wrong.
 For some of us, making plans is like trying to bake a cake by putting an empty form in the oven.
 That’s not how you do it.
 To have a beautiful and delicious cake, you have to know all sorts of things.
-Like what do you feel like having, what the occasion is, what ingredients you need, and if you have them or do you have to prep anything, go shopping, and so on.
+Like what you feel like having, what the occasion is, what ingredients you need, are you or your family allergic, and if you go shopping, and so on.

 Know your VISION.